microsoft/pxt-adafruit/docs/projects/wonder-woman-gauntlets/code.md

 # Code

+## ~avatar avatar

-We will write a program that will power up our gauntlets to deflect attacks when we raise our arms, and then turn off when we lower our arms.
+Write a program that will power up our gauntlets to deflect attacks when we raise our arms, and then turn off when we lower our arms.

+## ~

 ## Attach USB cable